Rudolf Diels: Gestapo chief

 He joined the Prussian interior ministry in 1930 and was promoted to an advisory position in the Prussian police in 1932, targeting political radicals, both Communists and Nazis.
 He was head of the Prussian Political Police when Adolf Hitler came to power on 30 January 1933.
 Göring was made minister president for Prussia in April of that year, replacing Carl Severing, and was impressed with Diels' work and new-found commitment to the Nazi Party.
 Diels became a protégé of Göring.
 In April 1933, Göring appointed him as chief of the new Prussian state police department 1A, concerned with political crimes.
 Department 1A was soon renamed the Geheime Staatspolizei (Secret State Police), or Gestapo.
 During this time, he had a romantic relationship with Martha Dodd, the daughter of the US ambassador to Germany.

-On 27 February 1933 the Reichstag fire occurred and Diels was the main interrogator of the principal accused, Marinus van der Lubbe.
+On 27 February 1933, the Reichstag fire occurred, and Diels was the main interrogator of the principal accused, Marinus van der Lubbe.
 He told Hitler he thought that the fire was set by this single man.
 However, Hitler was convinced it was the Communists.
 Diels attracted the attention of political rivals, including SS chief Heinrich Himmler and his deputy, Reinhard Heydrich.
 In 1933 and 1934, Himmler and Heydrich took over the political police of state after state.
-Soon only Prussia was left outside their control.
+Soon, only Prussia was left outside their control.

 Concerned that Diels was not ruthless enough to effectively counteract the power of the Sturmabteilung (SA), Göring handed over control of the Gestapo to Himmler on 20 April 1934.
 Also on that date, Hitler appointed Himmler chief of all German police outside Prussia.
-Heydrich, named chief of the Gestapo by Himmler on 22 April 1934, also continued as head of the SS Security Service (Sicherheitsdienst, SD).
-Effectively smeared, but with Göring's aid, Diels narrowly avoided execution during the Night of the Long Knives in the summer of 1934, fleeing his post for five weeks.
+Heydrich, named chief of the Gestapo by Himmler on 22 April 1934, also continued as head of the SS Security Service, the Sicherheitsdienst (SD).
+Effectively smeared, but with Göring's aid, Diels narrowly avoided execution during the Night of the Long Knives at the end of June 1934, fleeing his post for five weeks.
 Thereafter, he was briefly Deputy Police President of Berlin before being appointed Regierungspräsident (administrative president) of the local government of Cologne in 1934.
 Diels was then appointed administrative president of Hannover in 1936.

 He maintained his association with Göring, marrying his cousin, Ilse Göring.
-Göring saved him from prison notably in 1940 when he declined to order the arrest of Jews.
+In the 1940s, Diels refused to participate in anti-Jewish initiatives.
 He was later arrested by the Gestapo in 1944 after the 20 July Plot to assassinate Hitler and imprisoned, but survived.

 Post-war

 Diels presented an affidavit for the prosecution at the Nuremberg trials, but was also summoned to testify by Göring's defense lawyer.
 He was interned until 1948.
-After 1950 he served in the post-war government of Lower Saxony and then in the Ministry of the Interior, until his retirement in 1953.
+After 1950, he served in the post-war government of Lower Saxony, and then in the Ministry of the Interior, until his retirement in 1953.